linux-china/nailgun-tools/README.md

 Nailgun Tools
 =============

-Nailgun tools to include some features such as groovy integration.
+Nailgun tools is a Nailgun scripts to include some features such as groovy integration.

 ### Groovy Integration